telerik/ajax-docs/controls/radiobuttonlist/data-binding/server-side-data-binding.md

 # Server-side Data Binding Overview

-The article shows how to setup **RadRadioButtonList** with data-binding.
+The article shows how to set up **RadRadioButtonList** with data binding.

 **RadRadioButtonList** can use the standard data sources for binding an ASP.NET control: